Traffic deaths preventable, WHO says in call for road safety

 The United States, Indonesia and Nigeria are among countries failing to apply best practices, the WHO’s Global Status Report on Road Safety 2015.

 Car-makers can also play their part, a WHO expert said.
-Too often safety features are sacrficed in order to keep down car prices, Dr. Etienne Krug said.
+Too often safety features are sacrificed in order to keep down car prices, Dr. Etienne Krug said.

 “Better laws are needed on speed, drinking and driving, use of motorcycle helmets, seat belts and child restraints,” WHO director-general Margaret Chan said, launching the report.